qml.QNGOptimizer

 compute_grad(objective_fn, args, kwargs[, …])

-Compute gradient of the objective function at the given point and return it along with the objective function forward pass (if available).
+Compute the gradient of the objective function at the given point and return it along with the objective function forward pass (if available).

 step(qnode, *args[, grad_fn, …])